Salaries in Chicago, IL

 5. Restaurant Manager

-Oversee daily operations of a restaurant.
-Manage staff and ensure customer satisfaction.
-Companies like McDonald's and Chipotle offer these roles.
+Oversee daily operations, manage staff, and ensure customer satisfaction.
+Work in busy dining environments.
+Companies like McDonald's and Chipotle offer these positions.

 Find Restaurant Manager jobs in Chicago, IL